nicolesawler/Records-Application/README.md

 In back database.php add your db credentials.

-recordsdbtxt.txt has the mysql file.
+recordsdb.txt has the mysql file.